 Trending Topics

 Wis.
-EMT students save instructor cardiac arrest during training scenario
+EMT students save instructor who went into cardiac arrest during training scenario

 Fox Valley Technical College students performed CPR and used an AED after longtime EMS instructor Karl Arps went into cardiac arrest during class